Get a Demo

 • Integration complexity: Integrating AIR solutions with legacy systems can be complex, posing a challenge for organizations upgrading their incident response capabilities.
 Legacy systems may not support modern interfaces or lack compatibility with newer automation protocols, complicating the integration process.

 • Skills gap and training requirements: Implementing automated incident response requires a skilled workforce capable of managing and operating sophisticated systems.
 The skills gap in cybersecurity poses challenges for organizations.
-Training existing staff on new technologies and attracting skilled professionals is critical to successful implementation and operation of automated systems.
+Training existing staff on new technologies and attracting skilled professionals is critical to the successful implementation and operation of automated systems.

 Best Practices for Implementing Automated Incident Response